 Pedro Nicolaci da Costa

-is EPI’s former communications director and host of EPI’s State of Working America podcast.
+is the Economic Policy Institute’s former communications director and host of Economic Policy Institute’s State of Working America podcast.
 Da Costa has been writing about economics and financial markets since 2001, at Reuters, The Wall Street Journal, and Business Insider, and he was a fellow at the Peterson Institute for International Economics from 2014 to 2016.
 His work has focused on issues close to EPI’s mission: labor markets, Federal Reserve policy, inequality, and race.